-Participations are valued on a fair value basis, determined as the percentage of the participation's Net Asset Value on a Solvency II basis.
-The group's largest participations at the reporting date are holdings in:
+Participations are valued as the percentage of the participation's Net Asset Value on a Solvency II basis.
+The Group's largest participations at the reporting date are holdings in:

-- Canada Life (UK) Limited £22.8m; - · Cornmarket Group Financial Services Ltd £22.6m; and - Irish Life Investment Managers Limited £19.8m.
+- Cornmarket Group Financial Services Ltd £27.7m; - Canada Life (UK) Limited £22.1m; and - Irish Life Investment Managers Limited £19.9m.

-D.1.2.16 Reinsurance Receivables
+D.1.2.15 Reinsurance Receivables